 The Power of One

 Employee initiatives, when executed correctly, are a great way of building passion and engagement in your people.
-But combining these initiatives together can get sticky if you don’t have the right tool.
+But combining these initiatives together can get tricky if you don’t have the right tool.

 You’ll lose hard-fought engagement if you don’t let participants combine points earned in a sales campaign and from volunteering, for instance.

-Look for a tool that provides the ability to integrate multiple employee engagement initiatives onto one platform.
+Look for a tool that provides the ability to integrate multiple employee engagement initiatives onto one holistic experience.
 Not only does this allow companies to cut back on administrative overhead required to manage those initiatives, but it can provide incredible cost savings.